fbpx

 Everyone wants to be rich.
 However, becoming rich is comparatively easier than staying rich.
 Additionally, becoming rich when you are accustomed or resigned to making an average income is nearly impossible.
 Unless you are born rich or marry into money, you will likely not luck into wealth like they do in Hollywood movies.

 No one becomes rich just by working 9-to-5 and accomplishing the bare minimum.
 You must have motivation, drive, a vision, and a realistic plan to execute that vision.
 If you want to become rich, you have to believe you are worth the kind of income you desire and realistically try to attain it.
-Keep in mind that the average American earns a little less than $50,000 annually, with some statistics showing that number to be about $60,000.
+Keep in mind that the average American earns around $63,795 annually.

 When you crunch the numbers, it becomes more apparent why a term like, “the 1%,” exists.
 Currently, about 1% of Americans – the wealthy elite – own about 40% of the country’s wealth.
 Whether that is good or bad, right or wrong, is a debate for another time.
 Until the world as we know it changes, it is what it is.
 If you want to increase your chances of becoming rich, you’ll need to understand and calculate your lifetime wealth ratio.